SAP Data Warehouse Cloud (DWC): the future of data warehousing

 Integration with other (SAP) analytics tools:remote data access and clear presentation of all data, even with non-SAP products.
 BW4 and S/4 HANA integrations continue to be allowed.

-What is the DWC?
+What is the SAP Datasphere (formerly DWC)?

 - The Data Warehouse Cloud (DWC) was released by SAP in2019.
 There were two key milestones: (1) the release of the beta version in early 2019 and (2) general availability in November 2019.